aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Create a `frontend/components/pokemon/pokemon_index.jsx` file.
 * Define and export a *stateless*, *functional* component that renders a `<li>` for each pokemon object in the `this.props.pokemon` array.
-  * Display the pokémon's name and a *small* image.
+  * Display the pokemon's name and a *small* image.
 Use the given stylesheets.
 * Import the container component to `root.jsx`.
 * Nest and rendera `<PokemonIndexContainer />` within your `<Root />` component.